-- Remove the boot clamps (item 23) and collapse the boot (item 24) if equipped.
+- 1. Remove the boot clamps (item 33) and collapse the boot (item 34) if equipped.
 On upright and inverted models, loosen the (4) set screws (item 13) and remove the sleeve cap (item 2) by rotating CCW. - 2.
 Remove the protection tube (item 11) and check to see if the lifting screw has travel stops.
 This may require the use of a pipe wrench or strap wrench.
-If the jack has travel stops on the screw, these will need to be removed before the lifting screw is removed from the jack.
+If the jack has travel

+- stops on the screw, these will need to be removed before the lifting screw is removed from the jack.
 If the jack does not have stops, the lifting screw can be removed by simply unthreading it from the wormgear. - 3.
 Remove the thrust bearings (item 4) and the wormgear (item 5) from the sleeve.
 The bearing cones may be pressed onto the wormgear. - 4.
-Keyed jacks have a keyway cut the length of the lifting screw (item 14).
-A steel sleeve cap (item 2) has a key (item 321), which travels in the keyway and prevents rotation of

-- the lifting screw.
-It is very important not to allow any side load on a keyed jack, as the key can cut into the lifting screw, and severely affect the life of the jack. - 5.
-Remove screws, (item 10) from the bearing caps (item 3).
+Keyed jacks have a keyway cut the length of the lifting screw (item 35).
+A steel sleeve cap (item 17) has a key (item 30), which travels in the keyway and prevents rotation of the lifting screw.
+It is very important not to allow any side load on a keyed jack, as the key can cut into the lifting screw, and severely affect the life of the jack. - Remove screws, (item 10) from the bearing caps (item 3).
 Remove the bearing caps and seals (item 7) carefully to avoid damaging seals.
-Make sure keys have been removed first. - 6.
-Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
+Make sure keys have been removed first.
+Note: the WJ250, WJ500, WJ1000 and WJ51 jacks have retaining clips instead of bearing caps. - Carefully remove the shims (item 8) from the jack sleeve or bearing cap.
 NOTE: there will not necessarily be an equal quantity of shims per side.
-Keep track of the number and order of shims on each side of the jack. - 7.
+Keep track of the number and order of shims on each side of the jack.
+The WJ250 thru WJ51 jacks do not have shims. - 7.
 Remove the worm shaft bearings (item 6).
 The cups may be press-fit and require the use of a dead-blow, plastic or other non-marring mallet to remove the worm (item 12).